SaroshhasanZia/SeleniumWebAutomation/README.md

 In order to run the test cases the class name and test method will be provided in the testng.xml file.
 The test will be run through testng.xml file.

+The test cases will be executed on google chrome browser.

 After the test has been run a report will be generated which contains information about the passed and failed test cases.
 In case the test has failed a snapshot of that web page will be taken and attached with report along with failure logs.
 The report could be found under /Web/Selenium/reports.